 What kind of religion or sect is this?People have been participating in wars, rape, hate crimes, and slavery for eons - should we continue the tradition or work towards ending such atrocities?
 We have reached a point in human evolution that we are able to live vegan.
 Our ancestors did not have the same opportunity.

 Hitler was a vegetarian…There is no church of veganism.
-It is a philosophy or a way of life that was initiated in 1944 by Donald Watson (and a few others like Leslie Cross) in the U.K. From its inception, the vegan ethic grew from seeing that human society is built upon enslaving and exploiting - and a consciousness was given birth of those who didn't want to participate, but wanted to try a new way of living without inflicting violence on other animals.
+It is a philosophy and a corresponding way of life that was initiated in 1944 by Donald Watson (and a few others like Leslie Cross) in the U.K. From its inception, the vegan ethic grew from seeing that human society is built upon enslaving and exploiting - and a consciousness was given birth of those who didn't want to participate, but wanted to try a new way of living without inflicting violence and cruelty on other animals.
 It is a way of life that is open to any person of any religion, or no religion, spiritual to atheist, any age, color, gender, or nationality, who does not want to participate in the exploitation of other animals and wants to add themselves to this significant social justice movement that is taking root all over the world.

 There would be shortages of food.It stands to reason that a person with such little regard for human life would also have little regard for nonhuman life.
 The concentration camp; Auschwitz, had its own slaughterhouse and butcher shop according to Eternal Treblinka by Charles Patterson.
 Hitler may have dabbled in the health aesthetics of vegetarian eating, but he was never completely free of animal-based products in his diet.
 Many witnesses have attested to Hitler eating liver dumplings, Bavarian sausages, stuffed squab (young pigeon), and caviar.
 There are first-hand reports from hotel and personal chefs that attest to the fact that he ate dishes made of animals or animal products.
 For example, animal glands and bone marrow were added to his food.
 According to Robert Payne (Hitler's biographer), the vegetarian claim was made up by Goebbels to make Hitler seem ascetic; like Gandhi.
 Author Rynn Berry, maintains that although Hitler reduced the amount of meat in his diet, he never stopped eating meat completely for any significant length of time.
 Berry claimed that many historians use the term 'vegetarian' incorrectly to describe someone who simply reduced their meat consumption.
 Apparently, after his niece Angela (Geli) Raubal died in 1931, Hitler became a vegetarian, but even then he still ate his favorite liver dumpling dish (which would make him NOT a vegetarian).
 At that time, it is reported that he said eating meat is like eating a dead body.
 (He had a lucid moment!)
 Hitler trying to eat vegetarian food for his own health has nothing to do with veganism.
 Someone can be vegetarian for reasons that have nothing to do with respect for other animals.
 On the other hand, the essence of veganism is always about ethics and non-participation in the violent crimes against nonhumanity.
-Whether Hitler was vegetarian or not has no bearing on the fact that he certainly was not vegan.
+Whether Hitler was vegetarian or not, has no bearing on the fact that he certainly was not vegan.

 If God didn't want us to eat animals, why did He make them out of delicious meat?Perhaps the opposite is true.
 The Worldwatch Institute states, "Meat consumption is an inefficient use of grain - the grain is used more efficiently when consumed directly by humans.
 Continued growth in meat outputs is dependent on feeding grain to animals, creating competition for grain between affluent meat-eaters and the world's poor".
 If we stopped inefficiently funneling all the grains and soybeans through animals to feed the few, we would have more plant-based foods to feed all.
 All would be fed, not just the people rich enough to purchase animal flesh; a gross waste of our universal resources like water and land.
 Gradually, the systems in power will change over.
 People will begin to (veganically) grow more fruit trees, more gardens, more grains, more soy, quinoa, buckwheat, and other foods with complete protein, legumes - and feed it equitably to all nations.
 Most likely, there will be surplus, rather than a shortage.
 It is prophesied that there will be bountiful rewards from the Great Script-Writer-in-the-sky when society practices vegan living!